Reform-to/congress-photos/README.md

 The photos will be built in the `dist/` directory, and can be deployed to a static server in production.

+### Details

+If you just want to download the photos without building anything:

+    grunt fetch

+You will find all of the image files in `tmp/src`.

+If you want to repeat the build process but skip downloading all the files, then run:

+    grunt build

+After building you can refresh the `dist/` directory:

+    grunt dist

-## Packaging
+### Packaging

-To package a release for Bower, first build and then release:
+To package a release for Bower instead, use the `release` task after fetching and building:

-    grunt
-    grunt build:release
+    grunt release

 The package will be available in the `build/release` directory.